mariecrane/training-material/topics/proteomics/tutorials/database-handling/tutorial.md

 # Introduction
 {:.no_toc}

-In mass spectrometry based proteomics experiments, peptides are assigned to experimentally acquired tandem mass spectra (MS2) by a method called as peptide-spectral matching.
+In mass spectrometry based proteomics experiments, peptides are assigned to experimentally acquired tandem mass spectra (MS2) by a method called peptide-spectral matching.
 Peptide spectral matching is commonly achieved by using search algorithms to match the MS2 spectra to theoretical spectra.
 The theoretical spectra are generated from theoritical digestion of proteins in the FASTA database.
 Ideally, the protein FASTA databases will contain all proteins of the organism under investigation.

 > ### Agenda
 >